lmickes/pyWitness/manual/source/installation.rst

 Installation (pyWitness)
 ------------------------

-Here are two ways to do this, one is by downloading a ZIP file and another by cloning the GIT repository.
-If you are not comfortable with GIT (or don't have it installed on your computer) please use the first method.
+There are two ways to install pyWitness: Download the ZIP file or clone the GIT repository.
+If you are not comfortable with GIT (or don't have it installed on your computer), download the ZIP file.

 Download ZIP file
 ^^^^^^^^^^^^^^^^^